The Latrobe Valley Economic Development Program

 - investing in the Latrobe Valley Hi-Tech Precinct to promote innovation, productivity and job creation in Latrobe and Gippsland with a focus on growing sectors

-- helping businesses to support their workers following retrenchment through the Business in Transition Support (BiTS)
+- helping businesses to support their workers following retrenchment through the Workers in Transition (WiT)

 - offering a range of services to help affected businesses move forward – including business mentoring – through Business Victoria

 - delivering more trade and investment specialists dedicated to realising investment opportunities for Latrobe Valley.

 The department will also play a key role in delivering new transport infrastructure and ensuring that the Hazelwood mine is rehabilitated in accordance with the law and community expectations.